NextronSystems/thor-manual/usage/beforeyoubegin.rst

    Generate a License in the Portal

-For the license generation it is necessary to use the hostname of the system which will run THOR.
-On Windows system you should use the ``computername`` as hostname during license creation:
+For the license generation, it is necessary to use the hostname of the system which will run THOR.
+On a Windows system, you should use the ``computername`` as hostname during license creation:

 .. code-block:: doscon